julianencisoizquierdo/Python_startup_analysis/README.md

 # Startup Analysis with Python

 ## Content of the project
-The purpose of this project is to showcase my data analysis skills in Python.
-Along the project, I try to derive insightful observations from the main dataset.
+The purpose of this project is to derive insightful observations from the main dataset (Startup_Dataset.xlsx).
 QUESTION 1: What are the most successful universities?
 QUESTION 2: Which sectors are the most successful ones?
 QUESTION 3: For how long should I expect to stay private?
 QUESTION 4: What country is more suited for creating a startup?
 QUESTION 5: How much financing am I expected to obtain?

-- Which university should I go to?
-- What are the most appealing sectors?
-- How long should I expect to stay private?
-How does that expected time change from sector to sector?
-- Where should I locate my firm?
-- How much financing am I expected to get?
-How does that depend on the funding stage and on the country?

 ## Instructions
 The main file used for the analysis is Startup_Dataset.xlsx.
 This workbook contains four worksheets: